Pareto Chart

 Set the value axis for Cumulative Proportion as shown in the following figure:

-Select Right-value Axis as Shared Axis, check Display Range > Custom, and set Maximum and Minimum as shown in the figure below:
+Select the Right-value Axis as Shared Axis, check Display Range > Custom, and set Maximum and Minimum as shown in the figure below:

 For detailed settings, see Setting Category Axis on Charts.